 In either case, and in the event of a communications link failure, the system tracks post-failover changes to the element store in local snapshots.
 The fail-back process is the same as a graceful failover, though since there will probably be a lot more snapshot data to transfer and apply in a fail-back it may take a bit longer than just a few minutes.

-For the much more common case, where administrators or users themselves need to recover files they’ve accidentally deleted, replicated data is available from the read-only
+For the much more common case, where administrators or users themselves need to recover files they’ve accidentally deleted, they can read the deleted files back from the

 Simple, Powerful Policies